gbhorwood/toopt/README.md

 # toopt
 Toopt is a command-line posting utility for mastodon written in PHP.

 Toopt can post text content from the command line, as well as from files, piped content, or interactively.
+Toopt can thread posts either automatically or deliberately.
 It allows for image uploads, with optional descriptions, and handles multiple accounts.

 Toopt is written as a single file with no dependencies.